-- The processing of personal data which will form part of a new filing system procedures and business processes referred to in Article 14(1)(oc) to be created shall be subject to prior checking consultation where: - (a) special categories of data referred to in Article 36(2) are to be processed; - (b) the type of processing, in particular using new technologies, mechanisms or procedures, holds otherwise specific risks for the fundamental rights and freedoms, and in particular the protection of personal data, of data subjects. - The prior checks consultation shall be carried out by the European Data Protection Supervisor following receipt of a notification from the Data Protection Officer who, in case of doubt as to the need for prior checking, shall consult the European Data Protection Supervisor.97 - 3.
+- The processing of personal data which will form part of a new filing system procedures and business processes referred to in Article 14(1)(oc) to be createdAny new type of processing operations to be carried out shall be the subject to prior checkingconsultation where: - (a) special categories of data referred to in Article 36(2) are to be processed; - (b) the type of processing, in particular using new technologies, mechanisms or procedures, holds otherwise specific risks for the fundamental rights and freedoms, and in particular the protection of personal data, of data subjects. - 2.
+The prior checksconsultation shall be carried out by the European Data Protection Supervisor following receipt of a notification from the Data Protection Officer-who, in case of doubt as to the need for prior checking, shall consult theEuropean Data Protection Supervisor.that shall contain at least a general description of the envisaged processing operations, an assessment of the risks to the rights and freedoms of data subjects, the measures envisaged to address those risks, safeguards, security measures and mechanisms to ensure the protection of personal data and to demonstrate the compliance with the provisions in this Regulation, taking into account the rights and legitimate interests of the data subjects and other persons concerned. - 3.
 The European Data Protection Supervisor shall deliver his/her opinion to the Management Board within two months following receipt of the notification.
 This period may be suspended until the European Data Protection Supervisor has obtained any further information that he/she may have requested.
 When the complexity of the matter so requires, this period may also be extended for a further two months, by decision of the European Data Protection Supervisor.
 This decision shall be notified to Europol prior to expiry of the initial two-month period.